Opening to life’s deeper revelations

 About This Image

 I shot about six rolls of 120 film in that facility, all by available light.
 In passing from one room to another, I saw this wrench sitting on an oil drum.
 I composed the shot and made one hand-held exposure.
 The light level was very low, so I was not surprised when the slow shutter-speed resulted in an image with shortened depth of field and slight blur.
-I didn’t print the negative.
-Years later I was paging through my contact sheets and decided that, because of the simplicity and graded light, the image might have possibilities.
+I didn’t print the negative right away, but years later I was paging through my contact sheets and decided that, because of the simplicity and graded light, the image might have possibilities.
 Now, it peaks my imagination ever time I see it.

-Besides being exhibited and published, I used this among other images in my Visual Communication classes to illustrate a comment made to a reporter when he asked one of the masters of street photography, Henri Cartier-Bresson, the secret of his success.
-His response: “Be there and f8.”
+Besides being exhibited and published, I used this among other images in my Visual Communication classes to illustrate a comment made to a reporter by the master of street photographer, Henri Cartier-Bresson.
+“What’s the secret of your success?” the reporter asked.
+The response was: “Be there and f8.”
 Indeed, more important for a photographer than technology and technique is Being where life leads us and Seeing what it’s showing us.